Man buys bowl worth up to $500,000 for $35 at a yard sale

 McAteer, Sotheby’s senior vice president and head of its Chinese Works of Art Department, told the AP that it was apparent to her and Yin that there was something special about the bowl.

-“The style of painting, the shape of the bowl, even just the color of the blue is quite characteristic of that early, early 15th century period of porcelain,” she told the news outlet.
+“The style of painting, the shape of the bowl, even just the color of the blue is quite characteristic of that early, early 15th-century period of porcelain,” she told the news outlet.

 The smooth-to-the-touch white bowl adorned with blue flowers and stems and black strokes has characteristics of items from the early Ming dynasty, more specifically under the Yongle emperor, according to McAteer.